JimvandeVen/weekly-nerd-2020/article-1/React-why-you-should-learn-it.md

 3. When the Clock output is inserted in the DOM, React calls the `componentDidMount()` lifecycle method.
 There the browser will set a timer to call the `tick()` method every 1000 milliseconds.
 4. Each time the `tick()` method is called the state gets updated by calling `setState()` with an object containing the current time.
 Because we are using the `setState()` call, React knows the state has changed and calls the `render()` method again.
 Now `this.state.date` has a different value and React will update the DOM with this value.

+I hope you can see why this is really neat.
+Even for small projects it makes the hassle of keeping the UI up to date with the current state of the application much less cumbersome.
+This is especially so for big projects, where there are many more components and many more state properties that will change.
+By using React components you can automate a lot of the UI updates by letting the components be dependent on the state.

 ## Summary
+We have taken a quick look at what React components are and what it can do for you.
+What state and lifecycle mean.
+How to write proper components that automatically update the DOM when the state changes and how this can help you write concise, reusable and independent pieces of code.
+And if that is not enough incentive to start learning React, take a look at all the BIG companies that are using the framework: Facebook, AirBnB, Uber, Stackoverflow, BBC, PayPal and many more…
+Think about the job opportunities!

 ## Sources
 - Gimeno, A. (2018, June 21).
 The deepest reason why modern JavaScript frameworks exist.
 Medium. https://medium.com/dailyjs/the-deepest-reason-why-modern-javascript-frameworks-exist-933b86ebc445
 - Wieruch, R. (2019, March 18).
 React Function Components.
 RWieruch. https://www.robinwieruch.de/react-function-component/#react-arrow-function-component
+- Incode Group.
+(2018, May 30).
+React.js: What’s so good about the front end technology of Facebook?
+Medium. https://medium.com/@incodegroup/react-js-whats-so-good-about-the-front-end-technology-of-facebook-657f1267af1e#:%7E:text=Thankfully%20Facebook%20released%20React%20as,blended%20in%20the%20application%20code.